EthanNaitwe/FundRaiser/server/ENDPOINTS_VERIFICATION.md

 # Event CRUD Endpoints Verification

 ## ✅ Summary
-All event CRUD endpoints (including search and user filtering) are properly implemented and configured in the FundRaiser API.
+All event CRUD endpoints (including search, user filtering, and event updates) are properly implemented and configured in the FundRaiser API.

-**Total Endpoints Implemented**: 7
+**Total Endpoints Implemented**: 11

 ## 📋 Endpoints Status